mongodb/netlify-extensions/CONTRIBUTING.md

 ### Site has incorrect or no netlify.toml file

-The way this manifests is the Netlify build failing with the following error in the deploy stage:
+In this case, the Netlify build will fail with the following error in the deploy stage:

 ```
 2:06:05 PM: Starting to deploy site from '/'